honojs/hono/README.md

 app.fire()
 ```

-Hono[炎] - _**means flame🔥 in Japanese**_ - is small, fast and simple web flamework for a Service Workers API based serverless service such as **Cloudflare Workers** and **Fastly Compute@Edge**.
-Hono does not depend on any NPM packages, it's easy to install, setup, and deploy.
-Although Hono has a router, context object, and middleware including the builtins.
-Mostly web application like a Web API can be made.
+Hono[炎] - _**means flame🔥 in Japanese**_ - is small, fast and simple web flamework for a Service Workers API based serverless such as **Cloudflare Workers** and **Fastly Compute@Edge**.
+Hono does not depend on any npm packages.
+However, Hono has a router, context object, and middleware including the builtins.
+It's easy to make a web application.

-## Feature
+## Features

 - **Fast** - the router is implemented with Trie-Tree structure.
 - **Tiny** - zero dependencies, using Web standard API.